ncatlab/nlab-content/pages/8/7/1/4/24178/content.md

 In [[solid state physics|solid stae]] [[quantum physics]], a  *Laughlin wavefunction* is a certain Ansatz for an [[quantum many-body physics|n-particle]] [[wavefunction]] which is meant to capture at least aspects of [[ground states]] with [[anyon|anyonic]] properties, such as of [[fractional quantum Hall systems]].

 The issue is that the strongly-coupled electron dynamics, that is thought to be responsible for the [[fractional quantum Hall effect]], cannot be solved -- not even approximately --- by existing theory (cf. the problem of [[non-perturbative quantum field theory]]).
-To make up for this, the Laughlin wavefunction is an *educated guess* as to what the [[ground states]] of these systems should approximately look like to some approximation --- a guess that turns to be confirmed to great accuracy by [[experiment]].
+To make up for this, the Laughlin wavefunction is an *educated guess* -- jargon: *trial wavefunction* -- as to what the [[ground states]] of these systems should approximately look like to some approximation --- a guess that turns to be confirmed to great accuracy by [[experiment]].

 ### Basic Laughlin wavefunction on the plane
  {#BasicLaughlinWavefunctionOnThePlane}